Boat Safe is a community supported site. We may earn affiliate comission from links on this page, but we have confidence in all recommended products.

 Snorkels have also become an integral part of every competitive swimmer’s gear.
 Even if you’re not doing it competitively, and want to perfect your technique to swim faster, training with a snorkel will help you do that.

-We’ve reviewed the best snorkel for 2020 and 9 other options that are hot on the market right now.
+We’ve reviewed the best snorkel and 9 other options that are hot on the market right now.
 Here’s what we found.

 Lap swimming with a snorkel has several benefits.
 For starters, most swimmers naturally pick up their head when swimming freestyle.
 Using a snorkel forces your face to remain fixated at the bottom of the pool, therefore, going against your instinct to raise your head to see where you’re going.